Digitalized-Energy-Systems/opfgym/README.md

 ### Environments
 Currently, three OPF environments are available:

-#### Standard OPF (SimpleOpfEnv)
+#### Simple OPF (SimpleOpfEnv)
 Use `from mlopf.envs.thesis_envs import SimpleOpfEnv` to import this env.
 This env is the simplest one to learn.
 The objective is to maximize renewable generation subject to constraints.

+#### Woltage control (QMarketEnv)
+Use `from mlopf.envs.thesis_envs import VoltageControlEnv` to import this env.
+The goal is to find optimal reactive power setpoints to minimize losses in the system subject to constraints (mainly voltage level).
+This env has intermediate difficulty and focuses on constraint satisfaction.

 #### Reactive power market (QMarketEnv)
 Use `from mlopf.envs.thesis_envs import QMarketEnv` to import this env.
+The reactive power market is an extension of the voltage control problem.
-This env had intermediate difficulty.
-The objective is the minimize costs and reactive power costs in a local reactive power market.
+The objective is the minimize losses and reactive power costs in a local reactive power market subject to constraints.
+This env is more difficult regarding optimization because the agent has to find the cheapest reactive power sources on the market to achieve the same goal.

 #### Economic dispatch (EcoDispatchEnv)
 Use `from mlopf.envs.thesis_envs import EcoDispatchEnv` to import this env.